VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 Val;
 ```

 It might not look interesting but it is.
 Pay attention to that function on the first statement, `v => v`, you know this one, right?
 We've used it before, it is known as the `identity` function.
-In math an identity element is a neutral value that has no effect on the result of the operation, in this is exactly what this function does.
+So, in math an identity element is a neutral value that has no effect on the result of the operation and this is exactly what this function does (nothing).
 But the interesting part is not on the surface, is what we can't see.
-If the first statement has the same effect as the second then that means that `.map(v => v)` returns another value of the same type, even if we give it the most useless function we could possibly imagine.
+If the first statement has the same effect as the second, then it means that `.map(v => v)` returns another value of the same type, it does that even if we give it the most useless function we could possibly imagine.
 Let's show this again using arrays as an example.

 ```js